Wildhoney/Maple.js/README.md

 </people-list>
 ```

-Once the element has been *upgraded* and the view-controller's `render` method has updated the `people-list`'s content, you still have access to a cloned version of of what was there previously:
+Once the element has been *upgraded* and the view-controller's `render` method has updated the `people-list`'s content, you still have access to a cloned version of what was there previously:

 ```javascript
 console.log(this.props.element);